open-contracting/standard/standard/docs/en/implementation/hosting.md

 ## Individual releases and records

-To achieve [4 ☆](levels.md) ODCS publication requires each release and record to be accessible at a permanent URI.
+To achieve [4 ☆](levels.md) OCDS publication requires each release and record to be accessible at a permanent URI.
 This may be achieved by:

 (a) Archiving a single-release release package for each release to a web accessible file system as it is created, and then regularly merging these releases to compile individual record files in the same file system.
 One approach may be to have a folder for each ```ocid``` and to place the releases and record related to that process into that folder.